enkr1/enkr1/README.md

 ## I'm a student, front-end web developer!
 - 🔭 I’m currently working on my final year project!
 - 🌱 Targeting a professional career as a full stack developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Learn more about full stack development and be a better coder!🤣
-- ⚡ I love to draw and beatbox!🤣
+- ⚡ I love to draw and beatbox!

 ### Connect with me: